tronprotocol/pm/TRON Core Devs Meetings/Meeting 57.md

 - **Sunny**

     Does this mean all arithmetic going forward will adopt this approach?
-Also, for non-consensus parts, certain APIs might also become inconsistencies in extreme scenarios.
+Also, for non-consensus parts, certain APIs might also become inconsistent in extreme scenarios.
 Is the double implicit conversion issue part of the current scope?

 - **Boson**

-    While not mandatory for non-consensus parts, standardizing on `BigInteger` is considered best practice to eliminate overflow risks in edge cases.
-Regarding the `double` implicit conversion, we are thinking about planning a Companion TIP specifically for the Bancor Exchange protocol to replace `double/float` types with `BigDecimal` for enhanced numerical security.

     It's not mandatory for non-consensus code, but it's highly recommended to standardize on `BigInteger`.
 Because while it won't overflow under current constraints, handling it this way completely eliminates risks in extreme edge cases.
 As for the `double` implicit conversion issue, we are planning a Companion TIP specifically targeting numerical safety in the Bancor protocol Exchange calculations, replacing the underlying `double/float` with BigDecimal.

 - **Sunny**